-The team you have directly impacts:
+Your team directly impacts:

-- The quality of work you’re delivering and
+- The quality of work you deliver

-- Your ability to produce work at the pace you need to.
+- Your ability to produce work at the pace you need to

-What it Means to Invest in Your Employees—and Why You Should
+What It Means to Invest in Your Employees—and Why You Should

-Here’s what making that investment in employee engagement can lead to:
+Here’s what making that investment in employee engagement can lead to.

-Reduced Turnover Costs
+Reducing Employee Turnover Costs

-Engaged employees typically stay at their jobs longer.
-According to some estimates, replacing a single employee (factoring in recruiting, on-boarding and training costs) can cost as much as 50% of that employee’s salary.
+Happy employees typically stay at their jobs longer.
+According to some estimates, replacing a single employee (factoring in recruiting, onboarding, and training costs) can cost as much as 50% of that employee’s salary.

 The Risk of Failing to Invest in Your Employees